How much will it cost me?

 If we have to do anything technical with your plans (usually on complex sales of part or plots) and you do not have access to decent drawings, we can produce these.
 The price will usually range between £100 and £300 plus VAT depending on what is required and the time that we will need to spend doing the plotting work.
 If you need a site survey then we will tell you.

-Remortgage work is charged at a fixed fee of £550 plus VAT and disbursements (subject to the uplifts noted above) which will usually amount to no more than £400 where we can obtain search insurance and do not have to undertake full searches.
+Transfers of Equity are generally charged at £450 plus VAT and Remortgage work is charged at a fixed fee of £550 plus VAT.
+Both carry additional disbursements (subject to the uplifts noted above) which will usually amount to no more than £400 where we can obtain search insurance and do not have to undertake full searches.

 You may be liable to Pay Stamp Duty Land Tax in respect of your purchase.
 If you are a first time buyer you may not need to pay this depending on the price and location of your house.
 If you own more than one property (anywhere in the world) you will pay an additional 3% duty unless you are replacing your main residence.
 The .GOV.UK site to calculate this is here: https://www.tax.service.gov.uk/calculate-stamp-duty-land-tax/#/intro